 The next step: make sure your social media presence syncs up with your new website and email address.
 Check all your existing accounts, create new ones, and see if your exact business name, or something close to it, is available.
-You’ll want to make sure that the identity and tone of your business brand on Instagram, LinkedIn, Twitter, and other platforms sync up to your website.
+You’ll want to ensure that your business brand’s identity and tone on Instagram, LinkedIn, Twitter, and other platforms sync up with your website.

 It may be beneficial to check what social media names are available before you purchase your domain name, as it’s such an essential part of branding these days.

-If you can’t get an exact match, try adding a unique label like an abbreviation for the country you operate in, such as CoolStoreUS or CoolStoreUK.
-As long as it’s close to your business name, it’ll work for your social media.
+If you can’t get an exact match, try adding a unique label, like an abbreviation for the country you operate in, such as CoolStoreUS or CoolStoreUK.
+It’ll work for your social media if it’s close to your business name.

 4. Register and trademark your business